Get Over 250 Recipes

-The liver is not so much of a filter as it is a place where detoxification and transformation happen.
 With the help of powerful antioxidants like glutathione, the liver transforms toxins.
-And with the help of the immune system, the liver clears potentially harmful substances—including bacteria and pro-inflammatory fragments of bacteria.
+And with the help of the immune system, the liver clears potentially harmful substances — including bacteria and pro-inflammatory fragments of bacteria.

 As you can imagine, a gut that is inflamed and leaky means more work for the liver.
 When your inner ecosystem is out of balance, the liver has a difficult time keeping up with the body’s demands.

 An inner ecosystem that is out of balance is one where bacteria and yeast have grown out of control.
 The intestinal wall becomes inflamed.
 Bacteria and fragments of bacteria are able to slip past the gut wall and drain into the liver.